roxannardgz/bellabeat/README.md

 </div>

   <br>

+### Data Used
-For this analysis, we are using publicly available data from Fitbit Fitness Trackers.
+For this analysis, we used publicly available data from Fitbit Fitness Trackers.
 The dataset includes daily metrics (such as steps, distance, activity intensities, calories burned, and sleep time) as well as hourly data (calories burned, heart rate, and steps), spanning from April 11, 2016, to May 12, 2016.
 The complete dataset contains 18 CSV files, of which 8 were utilized in this analysis.

--Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
-You joined this team six months ago and have been busy learning about Bellabeat’s mission and business goals — as well as how you, as a junior data analyst, can help Bellabeat achieve them.

 ### Products
 - **Bellabeat app:** The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and make healthy decisions.
 The Bellabeat app connects to their line of smart wellness products.